Carmichael's totient function conjecture: Lower bounds

 The computational technique underlying these lower bounds depends on some key results of Klee that make it possible to show that the smallest counterexample must be divisible by squares of the primes dividing its totient value.
-Klee's results imply that 8 and Fermat primes (primes of the form 2^{k} + 1) excluding 3 do not divide the smallest counterexample.
+Klee's results imply that 8 and Fermat primes (primes of the form $2^{2^k}+1$) excluding 3 do not divide the smallest counterexample.
 Consequently, proving the conjecture is equivalent to proving that the conjecture holds for all integers congruent to 4 (mod 8).

 Other results

 Ford also proved that if there exists a counterexample to the conjecture, then a positive proportion (in the sense of asymptotic density) of the integers are likewise counterexamples.

-Although the conjecture is widely believed, Carl Pomerance gave a sufficient condition for an integer n to be a counterexample to the conjecture (Pomerance 1974).
-According to this condition, n is a counterexample if for every prime p such that p − 1 divides φ(n), p^{2} divides n.
+Although the conjecture is widely believed, Carl Pomerance gave a sufficient condition for an integer $n$ to be a counterexample to the conjecture (Pomerance 1974).
+According to this condition, $n$ is a counterexample if for every prime $p$ such that $p-1$ divides $\varphi(n)$, $p^2$ divides $n$.
 However Pomerance showed that the existence of such an integer is highly improbable.
-Essentially, one can show that if the first k primes p congruent to 1 (mod q) (where q is a prime) are all less than q^{k+1}, then such an integer will be divisible by every prime and thus cannot exist.
+Essentially, one can show that if the first $k$ primes $p$ congruent to 1 (mod $q$) (where $q$ is a prime) are all less than $q^{k+1}$, then such an integer will be divisible by every prime and thus cannot exist.
 In any case, proving that Pomerance's counterexample does not exist is far from proving Carmichael's conjecture.
 However if it exists then infinitely many counterexamples exist as asserted by Ford.